litvem/T11_Project_Documentation/README.md

 #### b) Domain Constraints
 1. Each appointment is 30 minutes long.
-2. Appointment can start every half or full hour.
+2. Appointments can start every half or full hour.
 3. Each dentist has a one hour lunch break.
-4. Each dentist has a 30 minutes fika break.
+4. Each dentist has a 30 minute fika break.
-5. Each clinic has a name, an owner, an address and coordinates, a city (Gothenburg), opening hours and number of dentist.
+5. Each clinic has a name, an owner, an address and coordinates, a city (Gothenburg), opening hours and number of dentists.

 #### c) Request Format Constraints
 1. Booking request shall follow the following format: